ossf/tac/process/working-group-lifecycle.md

 * Operate as part of the OpenSSF adhering to community policies
 * Deliver quarterly reviews to TAC
-* Complete and request TAC approval of [README.md](https://github.com/ossf/project-template/blob/main/README.md)
+* Complete and request TAC approval of [README.md](https://github.com/ossf/project-template/blob/main/README.md) which defines the WG's Charter and lists primary point(s) of contact from the TAC to the WG (this is often the WG Chair).
 * Meet on a regular cadence.
 Meetings are public, recorded, and on the calendar
 * Have access to community resources (Zooms, YouTube channels, GitHub, Slack channels, etc.)
 * Can request funding/other resources (subject to TAC/GB approval)